PHart3/colimits-agda/README.md

 ## Type-checking with Docker

-NOTE: We have successfully tested the following Docker container on Linux but not on other operating systems.
+We have successfully tested the following Docker container on Linux but not on other operating systems.

 1. Build Docker image: